devsoc-unsw/notangles/README.md

 ### Running the front-end

-Navigate into `/client`, install packages with `npm i`, then run one of the follow commands:
+Navigate into `/client`, install packages with `pnpm i`, then run one of the follow commands:

-- `npm start` (if you already have the timetable server running locally; connects to that)
+- `pnpm start` (if you already have the timetable server running locally; connects to that)

-- `npm run start:mock` (if you don’t have the timetable server running locally; connects to our real server)
+- `pnpm run start:mock` (if you don’t have the timetable server running locally; connects to our real server)

-If you need to test the autotimetabler, both `npm start` and `npm run start:mock` will connect to the local autotimetabling server.
+If you need to test the autotimetabler, both `pnpm start` and `pnpm run start:mock` will connect to the local autotimetabling server.
 Make sure to start it up with the steps below.

 You can then access the client at `http://localhost:3000` in your favourite web browser.

 ### Running the back-end

-Navigate into `/server`, install packages with `npm i`, then run `npm start`.
+Navigate into `/server`, install packages with `pnpm i`, then run `pnpm start`.
 The server will be hosted at `http://localhost:3001`

 ### Running the auto-timetabler